ampproject/amphtml/spec/amp-html-layout.md

     </tr>
     <tr>
       <td><code>fill</code></td>
       <td>The element takes the space available to it&mdash;both width and height.
 In other words, the layout and size of a <code>fill</code> element matches its parent.
-For an element to fill its parent container, specify the "fill" layout, and ensure the parent container specifies `position:relative` or `position:absolute`. </td>
+For an element to fill its parent container, specify the "fill" layout, and ensure the parent container specifies <code>position:relative</code> or <code>position:absolute</code>. </td>
     </tr>
     <tr>
       <td><code>fixed</code></td>